 British Spitfire’s Role in World War 2

-After the Battle of Britain the British Spitfire became the most important plane in the RAF’s Fighter Command and was used extensively in Europe, the Mediterranean, Pacific and other theaters of war.
+After the Battle of Britain, the British Spitfire became the most critical plane in the RAF’s Fighter Command and was used extensively in Europe, the Mediterranean, the Pacific, and other theaters of war.
 The Spitfire served several roles and was very popular among the pilots.
-It was used as an interceptor, for reconnaissance, as a fighter-bomber, as a training aircraft and as a carrier-capable fighter.
+It was used as an interceptor, for reconnaissance, as a fighter bomber, training aircraft, and carrier-capable fighter.

-One of the aircraft’s biggest contributions to the war effort was that it was used for photo-reconnaissance.
-Because it performed so well at high altitudes interception was a much smaller problem.
-Because it was intended only as a short range interceptor the machine-guns and the ammunition bays had to be removed and gas tanks were fitted there instead.
+One of the aircraft’s most significant contributions to the war effort was that it was used for photo reconnaissance.
+Because it performed so well at high altitudes, the interception was a much smaller problem.
+Because it was intended only as a short-range interceptor, the machine guns, and the ammunition bays had to be removed, and gas tanks were fitted there instead.
 Thanks to these modifications it had a high enough range to make it to Western Germany from British bases.

 British Spitfire Video

-What were the Different Versions of British Spitfire Built?
+What Different Versions of British Spitfire Were Built?

-Many versions of the British Spitfire were built, with different wing configurations.
-The original plane used a 768 kW (around 1,000HP) Rolls-Royce Merlin engine it was also possible to equip it with more powerful engines such as the 1,520 kW (2000HP) Rolls-Royce Griffon.
+Many versions of the British Spitfire were built with different wing configurations.
+The original plane used a 768 kW (around 1,000HP) Rolls-Royce Merlin engine.
+It could also be equipped with more powerful engines, such as the 1,520 kW (2000HP) Rolls-Royce Griffon.

 In 1943 the British Spitfire models with the Rolls-Royce Griffon engines could achieve a top speed of 440 mph (710 kph) and climb to altitudes of 40,000 feet (12km).
-The Spitfires were used to shoot down the German V-1s or “buzz bombs” as they were called, which were the predecessor to the V-2 missiles.
-During the Second World War Britain also exported a small number of Spitfires to other countries like the USSR, Turkey and Portugal.
+The Spitfires were used to shoot down the German V-1s or “buzz bombs,” as they were called, which were the predecessor to the V-2 missiles.
+During the Second World War, Britain exported several Spitfires to countries like the USSR, Turkey, and Portugal.
 The U.S. forces also used them in Europe.
-By the time they stopped producing them, over 20,000 British Spitfires were produced total, of those 20,000, around 2000 were the Griffon versions.
+By the time they stopped producing them, over 20,000 British Spitfires were delivered; of those 20,000, around 2000 were the Griffon versions.

 The End of the Line for the Spitfire

-The RAF stopped using Spitfires in the early 1950s, it was used as a photo-reconnaissance aircraft until 1954.
-The Spitfire was the only British plane to be in constant production before, during and after World War II.
+The RAF stopped using Spitfires in the early 1950s; it was used as a photo-reconnaissance aircraft until 1954.
+The Spitfire was the only British plane in constant production before, during and after World War II.